nineinchnick/ofp-editor/CONTRIBUTING.md

 }
 ```

 We write vanilla CSS with no preprocessing step.
-Since iD targets modern browsers,
+Since ofp-editor targets modern browsers,
 feel free to use newer features wisely.

 ## Tests